-- All students are allowed to submit activity/club receipts for reimbursement; $200 maximum for academic year abroad; $175 maximum for a single semester abroad.
-The reimbursement is for cultural and group activities that immerse you in your host community.
-Eligible fee reimbursements include:
+· All students may submit activity/club receipts for reimbursements ($200 max for students who study abroad for the academic year, $175 for students who study for one semester only).
+The reimbursement is for cultural and group activities that get you involved with your host community.
+Eligible fees for reimbursement include:

 - Fees for joining a club/society/sports team on campus

-- Fees for participating in a local cultural event or organization (upon approval by the Holy Cross Office of Study Abroad)
+- Fees for participating in a local cultural event or organization (upon approval from SA Office).

-- Note: Gym fees and travel expenses will NOT be reimbursed.
+- Note: Gym fees are NOT refundable and reimbursement for travel is NOT refundable.

 · Non-refundable enrollment deposits